🏔️ Get started: optimize.

 data2 = [exp(N, q, σ * rand(N; vector_at=q)) for i in 1:m];

-Instead of the mean, let’s consider a non-smooth optimisation task: The median can be generalized to Manifolds as the minimiser of the sum of distances, see [Bac14].
+Instead of the mean, let’s consider a non-smooth optimisation task: the median can be generalized to Manifolds as the minimiser of the sum of distances, see [Bac14].
 We define

 g(N, q) = sum(1 / (2 * m) * distance.(Ref(N), Ref(q), data2))